RSvet/trello_api_test_postman/README.md

    `newman run TrelloCollection.json -e TrelloEnv.json -r htmlextra --reporter-htmlextra-export ./newman/trello-report.html`
     Then run: `npm run test:trello`

-*CI / Automated Testing (GitHub Actions)*
+#### *CI / Automated Testing (GitHub Actions)*
 1. Keep placeholders in TrelloEnv.json.
-2. Use environment variables with GitHub Actions secrets (TRELLO_API_KEY and TRELLO_TOKEN).
+2. The CI workflow uses GitHub Actions secrets (TRELLO_API_KEY and TRELLO_TOKEN) so credentials are never exposed in the repository.
-3. Run the CI script:
-   `npm run test:trello:ci`
+3. On every push to main, or via manual trigger, the workflow runs the Newman test suite `npm run test:trello:ci`
 This automatically injects the API key and token into Newman without exposing credentials in the repo.

-Note: Currently, the CI workflow will run successfully only in your configured GitHub repository with secrets set.
-Local users can continue to run tests manually with npm run test:trello.
+Test results generate an HTML report (trello-report.html) which is uploaded as a workflow artifact.

+👉 **To view the report:** open the latest GitHub Actions run → scroll to Artifacts → download trello-api-report.

+**Note for external users:** The CI workflow is configured with repository secrets and will run only here.
+If you fork or clone this project, you can still run tests locally by replacing the placeholders in TrelloEnv.json and executing: `npm run test:trello`.

 ### 🧪 Folder & Request Descriptions